com-480-data-visualization/com-480-project-DonPollo/README.md

 > Find a dataset (or multiple) that you will explore.
 Assess the quality of the data it contains and how much preprocessing / data-cleaning it will require before tackling visualization.
 We recommend using a standard dataset as this course is not about scraping nor data processing.
 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).
+>
+In this project, we will combine two datasets: the first one is [2022-2023 Football Team Stats](https://www.kaggle.com/datasets/vivovinco/20222023-football-team-stats) and the second one is [2022-2023 Football Player Stats](https://www.kaggle.com/datasets/vivovinco/20222023-football-player-stats).
+These two datasets contain stats for players and teams in the 2022-2023 season.

+The selected datasets appear to be rich in content, providing comprehensive statistics on player and team performances throughout the 2022-2023 season.
+Initial examination suggests that the data is well-structured, with variables covering various aspects such as goals, assists, passes, shots, tackles, and more.
+It will still require some preprocessing before visualization.
+This may involve:

+- Standardization: While raw stats provide valuable insights, they often lack consistency due to variations in recording methods across matches or teams.
+By standardizing data, such as converting all measurements to a common unit or adjusting for playing time, we can ensure a level playing field for comparison.
+This process facilitates easier analysis and interpretation of player performances across different matches and teams.

+- Feature Engineering: Raw statistics offer a snapshot of player performance but may not capture the full spectrum of skills and contributions.
+Through feature engineering, we can derive new metrics or transform existing ones to better represent player capabilities.
+For instance, creating composite indices that weigh different statistical categories based on their importance in determining overall player effectiveness can provide a more comprehensive view of performance.
+Additionally, incorporating contextual factors such as match importance, opponent strength, or positional roles can enrich our understanding of player contributions beyond the numbers.

 ### Problematic